foxapo/unreal-griptask/README.md

 UI Inventory should be updated only when the data changes.

+The idea of implementing the Inventory System is split to two parts - UI and Data.
+The UI is only a representation of the data structure in some human readable form.
+Based on the complexity of inventory system, like slots, various grid sizes or just 1x1 slot size like in WoW.
+All these aspects lead to the further way how the inventory system is implemented.
+At this scenario, only 1x1 slot based inventory is desired so this could be achieved with some simple 2D array of `UInventorySlot` structure, that would contain data about `UInventoryItem` passed on the widget.
+Drag N Drop would be implemented through the `UDraggableWidget` class and all dragging actions are validated against the data layer so player is not able to drag the item to the wrong slot or to the wrong inventory.

+This was not implemented due to time constraints.

 ---

 - [ ] Drag and drop dialogs + Tooltips (OPTIONAL)